top of page

 The Golden Horde Therapy Dogs is a free service (though love offerings to offset mileage expenses are accepted) provided to K-12 schools, colleges and universities, professional conventions, medical facilities, civic, and business organizations for the purpose of sharing the human-animal bond with all those who are interested.

 Therapy dogs are not service dogs and do not have access as afforded under the Americans with Disabilities Act (ADA).
-All use of therapy dogs is by invitation only.

 Learn how to request and schedule a visit below.